-Shaking with adrenaline, I ascended up the metal steps with the sound of applause ringing in my ears.
-All my focus went into not tripping in my graduation gown and making a spectacle of myself.
-The pressure of having a hundred pairs of eyes following me scorched my face with embarrassment.
-I could feel perspiration beginning to form across my brow and upper lip.
+Shaking with adrenaline and sweating like a bitch in heat, I ascended up the metal steps with the sound of applause ringing in my ears.
+All my focus went into not tripping in my graduation gown and looking like a complete dick-head in front of all these people.
+The pressure of having a hundred pairs of eyes following me across the stage scorched my face with embarrassment.
+I wasn't exactly an outgoing person and despised being the centre of attention.
+Perspiration began to form across my upper lip like a sweaty moustache.

-A beaming smile spread across her freckled face.
-"We did it!”
-She squealed jubilantly, bouncing on her heels.
+A beaming smile spread wide across her face.
+"We did it!" she squealed, jubilantly, bouncing on her heels.

 "Let's get some pictures," Joanne's dad, Gordon urged.

 "Just the girls first, then we'll do one with the mums; then the dads, and then finish with a group photo," Gordon spoke, organising things.

 I posed beside Joanne, both giving our best smiles before we were ambushed by our mothers.